 Kristof is the only person I have met so far who effectively masters the blockchain technology.Pieter

-I am part of the research team at Smals, which provides IT services to Belgian governmental institutions.
+I am part of the research & innovation team at Smals, This company provides IT services to the Belgian public sector.

 Some of my activities are: